Temporal and infratemporal fossae contents, Muscles of mastication and Otic ganglion

 - Nervous spinosus: Meningeal branch to meninges of middle cranial fossa.

 Il- Branches of Anterior division: (All its branches are motor EXCEPT the buccal Nerve).

 - Muscular branches: to masseter, lateral pterygoid, and temporalis.

-- Buccal nerve: It supplied the skin covering the cheek.
-It pierces the buccinator to supply the mucous membrane of the mouth in its inner surface.
+- Buccal nerve: It supplies the skin covering the cheek.
+It pierces the buccinator to supply the mucous membrane of the mouth on its inner surface.

 III- Branches of Posterior division: (All branches are sensory EXCEPT the mylohyoid nerve)

 It innervates the lower teeth, The inferior alveolar nerve and its accompanying vessels enter the mandibular foramen on the medial surface of the ramus of the mandible and travel anteriorly through the bone in the mandibular canal, Before it enters the mandibular canal it gives motor nerve to the mylohyoid muscle (which pierces the sphenomandibular ligament) and anterior belly of the digastric muscle, Adjacent to the first premolar tooth, the inferior alveolar nerve divides into incisive and mental branches:

 - The incisive branch innervates the related teeth and gum.

 - The mental nerve exits the mandible through the mental foramen and innervates the chin and lower lip.